zeek/zeek-docs/scripts/base/frameworks/software/main.zeek.rst

    Other scripts should call this function when they detect software.

-   :id: The connection id where the software was discovered.
+   :param id: The connection id where the software was discovered.

-   :info: A record representing the software discovered.
+   :param info: A record representing the software discovered.

    :returns: T if the software was logged, F otherwise.